-Adult acquired flatfoot deformity (AAFD) is a progressive flattening of the arch of the foot that occurs as the posterior tibial tendon wears down.
-It has many other names such as posterior tibial tendon dysfunction, posterior tibial tendon insufficiency, and dorsolateral peritalar subluxation.
+Adult acquired flatfoot deformity (AAFD) is a progressive flattening of the arch of the foot.
+This flattening occurs as the posterior tibial tendon (a tendon in your lower leg) wears down.
+AAFD has many other names such as posterior tibial tendon dysfunction, posterior tibial tendon insufficiency, and dorsolateral peritalar subluxation.
 This problem may progress from early stages with pain and swelling along the posterior tibial tendon to complete arch collapse and arthritis throughout the hindfoot (back of the foot) and ankle.

 The posterior tibial muscle originates on the bones of the lower leg (tibia and fibula).
 This muscle then turns into the posterior tibial tendon, which passes behind the inside of the ankle and attaches to the navicular bone along the instep of the foot.

 The posterior tibial tendon plays a central role in maintaining the arch of the foot when you stand and walk.

 In addition to tendons running across the ankle and foot joints, a number of ligaments span and stabilize these joints.
 The ligaments at the inside of the ankle also can become stretched and contribute to the progressive flattening of the arch.